Varna Necropolis

 The Varna Necropolis (Варненски некропол), or Varna Cemetery, is a burial site in the western industrial zone of Varna (approximately half a kilometre from Lake Varna and 4 km from the city centre), internationally considered one of the key archaeological sites in world prehistory.
-The oldest gold treasure and jewelry in the world, dating from 4,600 BC to 4,200 BC, was discovered at the site.
+The oldest gold treasure and jewelry in the world, dating from 4600 BC to 4200 BC, was discovered at the site.
 Several prehistoric Bulgarian finds are considered no less old – the golden treasures of Hotnitsa, Durankulak, artifacts from the Kurgan settlement of Yunatsite near Pazardzhik, the golden treasure Sakar, as well as beads and gold jewelry found in the Kurgan settlement of Provadia – Solnitsata (“salt pit”).
 However, Varna gold is most often called the oldest since this treasure is the largest and most diverse.

 Discovery and excavation

 The site was accidentally discovered in October 1972 by excavator operator Raycho Marinov.
-The first to value the significant historical meaning was Dimitar Zlatarski, the creator of the Dalgopol Historical Museum.
-He was called by the locals to examine what they had found earlier that day.
+The first person to value the significant historical meaning was Dimitar Zlatarski, the creator of the Dalgopol Historical Museum, when he was called by the locals to examine what they had found earlier that day.
 He realized how important the finding was, so he contacted the Varna Historical Museum and, after signing government papers, he handed over the research to the direction of Mihail Lazarov (1972–1976) and Ivan Ivanov (1972–1991).
 About 30% of the estimated necropolis area is still not excavated.

 A total of 294 graves have been found in the necropolis, many containing sophisticated examples of metallurgy (gold and copper), pottery (about 600 pieces, including gold-painted ones), high-quality flint and obsidian blades, beads, and shells.